clemens-zauchner/pydays2019/pydays2019.md

 ## Contents

 - Background - why we are talking about it
+- Ways of closing the gap
-- Feather
+  + Feather
-- Apache Arrow
+  + Apache Arrow
-- Ursa Labs
+  + Ursa Labs
-- Rstudio 1.2 / reticulated python
+  + Rstudio 1.2 / reticulated python
+- Conclusion

 ## Background